 In that regard, the types of content that can optimize the conversion rates at this stage are:

 - Social media content curation: enable easy sharing of your content on social media to extend the reach of your content

 - Blog posts: insightful articles that are full of expert advice provide a lot of value to your potential customers who have come looking for help for their issues AND are a mighty SEO resource

 - Infographics: most blog post ideas can be presented in a visually stunning infographic packed with stats and data

 - Videos: a type of content with the most powerful conversion abilities

-2. Middle of the conversion funnel
+2. Optimizing content for the middle of the conversion funnel

 - Case studies: very heavily infused with data, this type of content gathers and collects stats and other info that give a specific view into the workings of your product or service